-- ♦ Enable all students to make evident progress from their starting points ensuring academic targets are personalised and ambitious. - Use the robust assessment system that is embedded across the curriculum to inform staff knowledge of pupils' progress and ongoing planning. - Build effective ways of assessing and presenting pupils' achievements in terms of social development, behaviour and therapeutic to combine with the academic assessment to give a view of the impact of the whole school curriculum. - Optimise what is offered by the external professional network to ensure our pupils are supported across all their areas of need.
+- Focus on areas of missed learning due to Covid-19, enabling pupils to make the best progress possible and attain as highly as possible. - Continue to enable all students to make evident progress from their starting points ensuring academic targets are personalised and ambitious. - Maintain a robust assessment system that is embedded across the curriculum to inform staff knowledge of pupils' progress and ongoing planning. - Secure the effective ways of assessing and presenting pupils' achievements in terms of social development, behaviour and therapeutic to combine with the academic assessment to give a view of the impact of the whole school curriculum. - Continue to optimise on the positive relationship we have with external professionals to ensure our pupils are supported across all their areas of need.